Community Justice Group Program

 About the program

 CJGs were first introduced in Queensland in 1993 under a pilot program designed to address key recommendations following the Royal Commission into Aboriginal Deaths in Custody.
-The pilot program was later expanded to a state-wide program underpinned by the goal of reducing the overrepresentation of Aboriginal and/or Torres Strait Islander people in the criminal justice system.
+The pilot program was later expanded to a state-wide program underpinned by the goal of reducing the overrepresentation of Aboriginal and Torres Strait Islander people in the criminal justice system.

 The program provides grant funding to CJGs.
 The grant includes funding to employ a CJG Coordinator who assists the CJG members (local Elders and Respected Persons) to deliver the justice-related services within their community.